zenika-open-source/immutadot/README.md

 ### List notation

-The list notation let you go trough each keys of objects used as collection or map to apply operations.
+The list notation lets you iterate over the keys of objects used as collection or map to apply operations.

 ```js
 toggle({ nested: { prop: { 1: { active: true }, 2: { active: false } } } }, 'nested.prop.{*}.active')